 My father was a boat builder and when the war started he was moved to Poole in Dorset, where he was making Motor Torpedo Gunboats.
 Dad and mother bought a house on the edge of Bournemouth.
-I played football for my school and then club football in the Hampshire and Bournemouth Leagues.
+I played football for my school and then club football and cricket in the Hampshire and Bournemouth Leagues.

 When finishing school I did a plumbing apprenticeship (plumbing was all lead work in the 1950s) and then went away to sea with the P&O Line as a ships plumber.
 Left the sea in 1972 and joined the Metropolitan Police in London, where I served during the 1970 - 80s.
 After the police force I spent the next 24 years working for the Dartmoor National Park Authority as a Planning Enforcement Officer, until my retirement in 2010.
 Married and have 5 daughters and 13 grandchildren.

 In my spare time I enjoy walking (including hill walking), bird watching and watching local football, rugby and cricket.
 I am a member of the National Association of Retired Police Officers.